JoesCat/gimp3-fix-ca/README.md

 ## Download and building GIMP3-Fix-CA

-To compile and install this plug-in, you will need the GIMP development package that comes with your distribution (this needs to be 2.99.19^20240912 or later).
+To compile and install this plug-in, you will need the GIMP3 RC1 version or later.
 Then run these commands in the main directory for this project:
 ```sh
   autoreconf -i
   automake